Calabasas Real Estate

 Calabasas Real Estate brought to you by your Calabasas Realtor David Salmanson

-Calabasas is an affluent city located in Los Angeles County.
-The city is located in the hills in the southwestern part of the San Fernando Valley and comprises a portion of the Santa Monica Mountains.
-The city is in close proximity to some of the most popular destinations; it is 27 miles away from Downtown Los Angeles, 12 miles from Malibu and 22 miles from Beverly Hills.
-It is bordered by the Woodland Hills area of Los Angeles to the northeast, Topanga to the southeast, Malibu to the south, Agoura Hills to the west, and Hidden Hills to the north.
+Calabasas is an affluent city located in the hills in the southwestern part of the San Fernando Valley and comprises a portion of the Santa Monica Mountains, in Los Angeles County.
+The city is situated in close proximity to many popular destinations; it is 27 miles away from Downtown Los Angeles, 12 miles from Malibu and 22 miles from Beverly Hills.
+It is bordered by the Woodland Hills area of Los Angeles to the northeast, Malibu to the south, Agoura Hills to the west, and Hidden Hills to the north.
 The historic El Camino Real runs east-west through Calabasas as U.S. Route 101.
 Many parts of Calabasas are mountains or hills, which have spectacular views of the San Fernando Valley.
 Many of the neighborhoods in Calabasas are gated communities.

 Frequently asked questions about Calabasas Real Estate

 - How much does it cost to live in Calabasas, CA?

 Homeowners in Calabasas, CA have a median income of $140,929.
 Therefore, the amount that a consumer should spend on housing costs should be no more than $3,288 per month to avoid calamity and poverty.
 Median home cost is approximately $1,499,000 in comparison to $542,000 in California and $259,000 in the US.

 CALABASAS, CA – According to data collected from Property Shark, Calabasas is the 33rd most expensive neighborhood in Los Angeles.
 Out of the top 10 most expensive neighborhoods, Malibu Colony Beach came in at number one, with an average home price of $15.725 Million.